Jai McDowall: Music career

-2009–2011: The American Idol Experience & The X Factor
+2009–2011: Early career

 Before Britain's Got Talent, he appeared as a contestant on The X Factor and The American Idol Experience.
 McDowall auditioned for The American Idol Experience whilst on holiday in the US in 2009, and won.
 He also auditioned for The X Factor in 2010 and reached boot camp but lost out on a place in the live shows.

 2011: Britain's Got Talent

 McDowall auditioned in Liverpool for the fifth series of Britain's Got Talent with "Anthem" from Chess, receiving very positive comments from all of the three judges, Michael McIntyre, Amanda Holden and David Hasselhoff.
 He received three yesses and was put through to the next round, and through to the live semi-finals.
 McDowall performed for a second time in the semi-final on 2 June 2011, singing "Bring Me to Life" by Evanescence.
 He once again received positive comments from the judges including Cowell.
 McDowall received the highest number of votes on the night and was automatically put through to the final.

 In the final, McDowall performed "To Where You Are" by Josh Groban.
 He once again received positive comments from all four judges, despite some criticism from judge Simon Cowell, who stated that the vocal was 'monotone'.
 This comment was acknowledged by McDowall.
 During the result, Simon later complimented McDowall on his rendition of the song after he had won the top prize of £100,000.
 McDowall was announced as the winner with 29.1% of the vote, approximately 4.1 million, which proved a shock as he beat bookies' favourite Ronan Parke.

 It was later revealed on Britain's Got More Talent that there was a margin of 2.4% of the vote, approximately 86,000, between McDowall and runner-up Ronan Parke.
 He won £100,000 and a spot at the 2011 Royal Variety Performance.

-Post Britain's Got Talent

 After winning Britain's Got Talent, McDowall performed on the Britain's Got Talent Tour.
 Starting in Newcastle and moving through 3 Scottish cities Edinburgh, Aberdeen and Glasgow before heading through England and appearing in the major venues in most major cities.
 He performed at the 2011 Glasgow Show on Glasgow Green in front of 20,000 people, headlining the Sunday show along with Re-Take That and other guests.
 In August 2011, he secured a record deal with Syco and Sony Music to be released in December 2011.
 In October 2011, McDowall performed a sell out headline show at the Grand Hall, Kilmarnock.

 He also headlined the end of season shows at the main Butlins sites during the October Holiday Break before appearing in the Royal Variety show.

 McDowall was also invited to sing with Josh Groban in the Royal Concert Hall in his performance of "To Where You Are" and they both received a standing ovation for their rendition of Groban's hit song.